Simpson family: Marge Simpson

-Marjorie Jacqueline "Marge" Simpson (née Bouvier, voiced by Julie Kavner) is the well-meaning and extremely patient wife of Homer and mother of Bart, Lisa and Maggie.
-She often acts as the voice of reason, but displays exaggerated behavior traits of stereotypical mothers and takes the blatant dysfunctionality of her family for granted, unlike the other family members, who are aware that they are eccentric.
+Marjorie Bouvier "Marge" Simpson (née Bouvier, voiced by Julie Kavner) is the well-meaning and extremely patient wife of Homer and mother of Bart, Lisa and Maggie.
+She often acts as the voice of reason, but displays exaggerated behavior traits of stereotypical middle-class mothers and takes the blatant dysfunctionality of her family for granted, unlike the other family members, who are aware that they are eccentric.
 Her most notable physical feature is her blue hair, styled into an improbably high beehive.
 Julie Kavner received a Primetime Emmy Award in 1992 for voicing Marge in the episode "I Married Marge".
 For her performance in The Simpsons Movie, Kavner received a nomination for "Best Voice Acting in an Animated Feature" at the 2007 Annie Awards, but lost to Ian Holm in Ratatouille.
 Kavner's emotional performance in the movie got positive reviews and one critic said she "gave what must be the most heartfelt performance ever".
 Part of Kavner's contract says that she will never have to promote The Simpsons on video because she does not want to "destroy the illusion for children".
 In 2008, CityNews published an article entitled "Top 10 Greatest TV Moms of All Time", and placed Marge in eighth spot.

 Bart Simpson

-Bartholomew Jay "Bart" Simpson (voiced by Nancy Cartwright) is the eldest child and only son in the family—at age 10.
-Bart's most prominent character traits are his mischievousness, rebelliousness, disrespect for authority and sharp wit.
-During the first two seasons of The Simpsons, Bart was the show's main character.
+Bartholomew Jo-Jo "Bart" Simpson (voiced by Nancy Cartwright) is the eldest child and only son in the family, at age 10.
+Bart's most prominent character traits are his mischievousness, rebelliousness, disrespect for authority, and sharp wit.
+During the first four seasons of The Simpsons, Bart was the show's main character.
 The name "Bart" is an anagram of the word "brat".
 Groening conceived Bart as an extreme version of the typical misbehaving child character, merging all of the extreme traits of characters such as Tom Sawyer and Huckleberry Finn into one person.
 Groening's older brother Mark provided most of the inspiration for Bart.
 Bart's catchphrase "Eat My Shorts" was an ad-lib by Cartwright in one of the original table readings, harking back to an incident when she was at college.
 In 1998, Time magazine selected Bart as 46th of the 100 most influential people of the 20th century, and the only fictional character to make the list.
 He had previously appeared on the cover of the December 31, 1990 edition.
 Bart is rebellious and frequently escapes without punishment, which led some parents' groups and conservative spokespeople to believe he provided a poor role model for children.
 This prompted George H. W. Bush to rally, "We're going to keep trying to strengthen the American family.
 To make them more like the Waltons and less like the Simpsons."
 Bart, and other Simpsons characters, have appeared in numerous television commercials for Nestlé's Butterfinger candy bars from 1990 to 2001, with the slogan "Nobody better lay a finger on my Butterfinger!"